tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

    ![accept_invitation](https://user-images.githubusercontent.com/104035488/215204989-66b666d9-5e93-45b5-a0c5-2236b135af31.png)

-2. Click on the link ACCEPT INVITATION and create an password to access the Calico Cloud.
+2. Click on the link ACCEPT INVITATION and create a password to access the Calico Cloud.

    <img width="300" alt="create a password" src="https://user-images.githubusercontent.com/104035488/215205017-0a41f506-5c91-4830-9249-677c6a06fb3b.png">